-RITA* – the radioactivity thin-layer-chromatography detector - uses a linear analyser detector, which is sensitive over the entire chromatogram trace from start to finish.
-The entrance window can be open for H-3-applications or closed for C-14 or any other beta- or beta + radiation emitting nuclides.
-Many gamma radiation-emitting nuclides are emitting beta radiation as well.
-The pure gamma emitting nuclides can be detected because they produce some Compton electrons.
+RITA Star - the thin layer chromatography radioactivity detector - uses a linear analyzer detector, which is sensitive over the entire trace of the chromatogram from start to finish.
+The input window can be opened for H-3 and alpha applications or closed for C-14 or any other nuclide emitting beta- or beta + radiation.

 The counting gas is a non-inflammable mixture of 90% Argon and 10% Methane, which is traded as P10 gas.
 The gas consumption is very low.
 2 TLC plates of 200 x 200 mm each can be placed in RITA* at the same time.

 A metal/glass cover closes RITA Star completely and protects the environment as well as RITA* itself from electronic frequency emissions (CE).